Topological extension including quantum jump: THE CALCULATION OF GENERALIZED BRILLOUIN ZONE

 (i) Suppose a 1D tight-binding model with total dimension $2M$, the Hamiltonian is given by

-where $n$ represent the $n$th cell of the model, $\mu,\nu$ is the index of the fermion in an individual cell, which contain multiple degrees like momentum, spin, etc. $t$ is the hopping strength and different $i$ indicates the long-range interactions of lattices in different cells.
+where $n$ represents the $n^{\text{th}}$ cell of the model, $\mu,\nu$ is the index of the fermion in an individual cell, which contains multiple degrees like momentum, spin, etc. $t$ is the hopping strength and different $i$ indicates the long-range interactions of lattices in different cells.

 (ii) The eigen-function of Hamiltonian satisfies $H\vert\Psi\rangle=E\vert\Psi\rangle$, the eigenvector $\vert\Psi\rangle$ in the real space can be written as a linear combination

 where the second line is because of spatial periodicity.